Elizabeth of York: Relationship with Henry Tudor

-Elizabeth received a grand coronation where she was carried on a royal barge down the Thames, and more recent evidence suggests that Henry VII was as much a builder as his son and granddaughter and that his wife shared that interest: it is known now that Elizabeth had a hand in designing the former Greenwich Palace and that the Palace itself was well appointed for large scale entertaining.
+Elizabeth received a grand coronation where she was carried on a royal barge down the Thames.
+Henry VII was as much a builder as his son and granddaughter and Elizabeth had a hand in designing the new Greenwich Palace.
+The rebuilding at Greenwich commenced in 1498.
+In 1502, the master mason Robert Vertue was paid for working to a plan described as the "new platt of Greenwich which was devised by the Queen".
+The Palace was well appointed for large scale entertaining.
 Records are very clear that Christmas was a raucous and special time for the royal family on the whole, evidenced by many surviving documents depicting a particularly lively court having a marvelous time, with copious amounts of imported wine, great amounts of money spent upon roasted meats, and entertainers.
 Henry also frequently bought gifts for Elizabeth and their children.
-The account books, kept by Henry, demonstrates that he spent a great deal of gold on expensive cloth for himself, his wife and his children.
+The account books, kept by Henry, demonstrate that he spent a great deal of gold on expensive cloth for himself, his wife and his children.

-Elizabeth of York did not exercise much political influence as queen due to her strong-minded mother-in-law Lady Margaret Beaufort, but she was reported to be gentle, kind and generous to her relations, servants and benefactors.
-One report does state that Henry VII chose to appoint Elizabeth's choice for a vacant Bishopric over his mother's choice, showing Henry's affection for, and willingness to listen to, Elizabeth.
+Elizabeth of York did not exercise much political influence as queen due to her strong-minded mother-in-law Lady Margaret Beaufort.
+Elizabeth was reported to be gentle, kind and generous to her relations, servants and benefactors.
+One report does state that Henry VII chose to appoint Elizabeth's choice for a vacant bishopric over his mother's choice, showing Henry's affection for, and willingness to listen to, Elizabeth.
 She seems to have had a love of books, patronising the English printer William Caxton.
-Elizabeth of York enjoyed music, dancing, and gambling; the last of these was a pastime she shared with her husband.
+Elizabeth of York, seemingly a patron of the English votive style, commissioned an antiphon in devotion to Mary and St Elizabeth from Robert Fayrfax, paying him twenty shillings for his work in 1502.
+Elizabeth of York also enjoyed dancing and gambling; the last of these was a pastime she shared with her husband.
 She also kept greyhounds.

 As queen, Elizabeth made arrangements for the education of her younger children, including the future Henry VIII.
-She also accompanied her husband on his diplomatic visit to Calais in 1500 to meet with Philip I of Castile, and she corresponded with Queen Isabella I of Castile before their children's marriage.
+She also accompanied her husband on his diplomatic visit to Calais in 1500 to meet with Philip I of Castile.
+She corresponded with Queen Isabella I of Castile before their children's marriage.